baltosaurusrex/PANTSCIS4375/README.md

 ----------------------------------------------------------------------------------

-This is a Ruby on Rails webapp to create invoices for a certain business.
+This is a Ruby on Rails ecommerce-like webapp to create invoices for a certain business.

 DB: PostgreSQL